| Phelps is proud to present four new quality Non-Asbestos

 -

-Other competitors publish test results that are performed
+Other competitors publish test results

 at half the stress load, 3675 PSI.
-This of course is not an accurate
+This of

 Hot Compression Test.
-Still others will state test results showing
+Still others will state

 no temperature.